Mehrshad-Ghorbanzadeh/BI/README.md

 It is my first try to create a page for Beta Index reliability software.
-You can download the installer file of software from the above files (BetaIndex.exe) or following link:
+You can download the installer file of software from the following link:

 https://mega.nz/file/epckjLTL#fr1Up5MArQg-ouqmyssBjqDwi-Z29d9P1jy5by9jWIU